The Product Validation Process: From Idea to Evidence

 • The Goal: To make a final, data-driven recommendation.

 • The Process: You will use a simple pivot table to count the tags from the previous column.
 This will instantly show you which "unmet need" is the most prevalent.
-This data, combined with the "Adoption Test" scores, will allow you to make a confident "Go," "No-Go," or "Revise" decision on your solution hypothesis.

 Step: Update your strategic roadmap with your insights